 For some people like Terry, it has accelerated the inevitable.

 “Me personally I’ll have to buy a new car, it’s coming to the end of its life, but would have probably got another 2 years out of it, so for me personally it’s not worked out very well”

 Asked if he knew how he’d go about paying the ULEZ charge he wasn’t sure but when informed of Caura’s features: “Yes that would be very useful.”

 Whilst not aware of the finer details Terry was aware of the ULEZ expansion in general.
 However many more motorists we spoke to had no idea the expansion was happening so soon.
 If there's one thing we have learnt from Birmingham's CAZ launch in June it's that fines for motorists forgetting to pay for ULEZ will go through the roof.
 In July alone Birmingham council issued 113,000 penalty charge notices to motorists forgetting to pay.
 With such a larger density of population and far larger zone, the number of fines could easily eclipse this.

 How Caura's making things easier...

-The laborious process to pay for the ULEZ charge using Transport for London’s (TfL) site is undoubtedly responsible for generating fines in its own right.
-It’s a fiddly process, best tackled on a computer which often means waiting until back home at the end of a day and remembering to pay the charge.
-It’s a 15+ step process that involves manually entering your numberplate, card details and email address.
+The laborious process to pay for the ULEZ charge using Transport for London's (TfL) site is undoubtedly responsible for generating fines in its own right.
+It's a fiddly process, best tackled on a computer which often means waiting until back home at the end of a day and remembering to pay the charge.
+It's a 15+ step process that involves manually entering your numberplate, card details and email address.
 We built Caura to rebalance this process in the favour of motorists.
-By allowing effortless ULEZ payments in just two-taps you can easily make the payment whilst on the go during your day, meaning you’re less likely to forget.
-Download below and get set up in seconds.
+By allowing effortless ULEZ payments in just two-taps you can easily make the payment whilst on the go during your day, meaning you're less likely to forget.
+Find out more about the London ULEZ charge here or download Caura and get set up in seconds.